 I learned that making a game is very difficult and needs a lot of time and skills.
 And doing that alone is completely insane.
-But working on my game, all that time deep in the code, was a incredible experience.
-I learnt a lot, shared my scripts and wrote some small tutorials on the NESmaker forum.
+But working on my game, all that time deep in the code, was an incredible experience.
+I learned a lot, shared my scripts, and wrote some small tutorials on the NESmaker forum.
 The homebrew community is awesome, great people.

 Do you think preserving older gameplay mechanics in new games is important?

 I think that keep having new people making games for those almost-forgotten consoles is important.
-And even the young generation are interested in those games.
+And even the young generation is interested in those games.
 I love that.